MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/manage-personal-data.md

 **Step 1: Initiate delete request**
 [Contact Microsoft Support](../get-started/information-support.md#to-contact-microsoft-support) to open an Azure Information Protection support case with a request for deleting data from your tenant.
 You must prove that you are an administrator for your Azure Information Protection tenant and understand that this process takes several days to confirm.
 While submitting your request, you will need to provide additional information, depending on the data that needs to be deleted.

-- To delete the admin log, you need to provide the **end date**.
+- To delete the administration log, provide the **end date**.
 All admin logs until that end date will be deleted.
-- To delete the user logs, you need to provide the **end date**.
-All user logs until that end date will be deleted.
+- To delete the usage logs, provide the **end date**.
+All usage logs until that end date will be deleted.
-- To delete the document tracking logs, you  need to provide the **UserEmail**.
+- To delete the document tracking logs, provide the **UserEmail**.
 All document tracking information relating to the UserEmail will be deleted.

 Deleting this data is a permanent action.
 There is no means to recover the data after a delete request has been processed.
 It is recommended that administrators export the required data before submitting a delete request.